acastdeveloper/todo-simple-react/HOWITWASMADE.md

 <mark>In other words: ***In react every input must be controlled by an <u>state</u>***</mark>

-### How to control an input by an state with React.
+### How to control an input by an state with React in order to get and handle its value

 ##### */src/components/TasksForm.js*